The Book: Leah on the Offbeat

 lol hi family that read this and are surprised is currently questioning their sexuality, and thinks of themselves as low-key bisexual, it was shitty to read.

-It’s so important for all authors to write diverse characters, but it’s even more important for CIS/white/straight authors to really do their research and consider what they write really carefully, as writing in harmful dialogue for a plot point that is never even addressed again is just shitty.
+It’s so important for authors to consider what they write really carefully, as writing in harmful dialogue for a plot point that is never even addressed again is just shitty.
 It shows that they weren’t really aware that the dialogue was harmful to begin with.

 Overall, this book really disappointed me.
 Sure, the book was an easy read, and it was fun to be in the Creekwood world again, but I definitely won’t be recommending it to anybody any time soon.